falouu/banished-controlling-population-mod/README.md

 * Run command: `python build.py`.
 This will do:
     * download modkit if not already present
-    * copy pkg file from your game WinData directory - if not already copied
+    * copy *.pkg files from your game WinData directory - if not already copied
     * build mod
     * package mod